lowepowerlab/protocols/genetics101_Ralstonia.md

 * small, high copy number plasmid.
 * Kan and Amp resistance in the backbone.
 Recommended to just use Kan to maintain the plasmid in E. coli.

-What should I consider before transforming Ralstonia with my pUFR80 construct?
+What should I consider before transforming Ralstonia with my pST-Blue construct?
 * DO linearize the plasmid *backbone*.
 Linear plasmid increases the success of the double homologous recombination event that will yield a KO.

 * a **positive selection marker (sacB)** where sucrose sensitivity (conferred by SacB levanosucrase expressed from the vector backbone)